Home

 FIRST ANNUAL MEETING OF THE IADR

 The first annual meeting of the IADR was held on December 21, 1922, at the Plaza Hotel in New York City.
-Although there were only four local sections in existence at this point the meeting It was well attended, but a bit meager in its scientific content — only two papers were presented, in contrast to the thousands that are presented at more recent General Sessions.
+Although there were only four local sections in existence at this point, the meeting was well attended.
+However, it was still a bit meager in its scientific content - only two papers were presented, in contrast to the thousands that are presented at more recent General Sessions

 1928